The man charged with stabbing Salman Rushdie is going on trial. The author will take the stand

 But “this isn’t a back alley event that occurs unwitnessed in a dark alley,” said Chautauqua County District Attorney Jason Schmidt following a pretrial hearing.
 “This is something that was recorded, it was witnessed live by thousands of people.”

-Jurors will be shown video of the attack, as well as still pictures and documentation, Schmidt has said.
-An estimated 15 witnesses are expected to take the stand over the course of a trial that is projected to last several weeks, he said.
+Jurors will be shown video of the attack, as well as photos and documentation, and an estimated 15 witnesses are expected to take the stand.
+Judge David Foley said once jury selection is complete, the trial would take up to a week and a half.

-Matar’s lawyer, Nathaniel Barone, has not detailed how he plans to defend his client against the charges.
-He has clapped back at critics who question why Matar did not take a plea deal in light of the prosecution’s case.
+Matar’s lawyer, Nathaniel Barone, has not explained how he plans to defend his client and has clapped back at critics who question why Matar did not take a plea deal.

 “That’s not what this is about.
 It’s about due process,” Barone said.
 “It’s about receiving a fair trial … If someone wants to exercise those rights, they’re entitled to do that.”